kzu/kzu.github.io/_posts/2014-11-02-automating-github-octohooks.md

 Since the task was closed, its corresponding item in the #495 issue task list is checked automatically.
 If you now closed #498, it would become checked right afterwards too via AutoClose.

 AutoClose works with [cross-repository references](https://help.github.com/articles/writing-on-github/#references) too, so you can automatically notify completion status on other repositories.

+In a future post I will also show how to create your own custom OctoHooks that plug automatically into this GitHub controller.

+Enjoy!